 Checklists: Football Action Cards - Set checklist, Team checklist

-Super Stars of 1972.
 A set of 24 cards presented in two sizes.
-The smaller cards came with the Victor comic in a block of 12, while the larger ones came in six pairs.
+The smaller cards came with the Victor comic in a sheet of 16 issued on 26 February 1972, while the larger ones came in four pairs in issues from 4 to 25 March 1972.
 The Victor comic commenced on 25 February 1961 and ran until November 1992 (source www.26pigs.com).
+The set came with a plastic wallet for storage.

 Number in set: 24